gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 call the analogue of `oe_verify_report` to verify the data and the Open Enclave runtime can use this UUID to determine what plugin verification routine to run.

-The plug-in model also exposes a new set of functions that support collaterals.
+The plug-in model also exposes a new set of functions that support endorsements.

 ### Plugin API